The VC-dimension of quadratic residues in finite fields: Preliminaries from Fourier analysis and algebraic geometry

 \section{Preliminaries from Fourier analysis and algebraic geometry}

 We review some basic facts about Fourier analysis on finite Abelian groups which may be found in any relevant textbooks, such as \cite{steinshakarchi} or \cite{terras}.
-For a finite Abelian group $G$ written multiplicatively, and a subgroup $H \subseteq G$, the characters in $\GH$ satisfy the orthogonality relation for $x,t \in G$
+Let $G$ be a finite Abelian group written multiplicatively.
+A \emph{multiplicative character} on $G$ is a homomorphism $\chi : G \to S^1 \subset \C$, i.e.